 So, what are the key aspects of brand identity that can help build and maintain brand equity?
 Here’s what you should focus on:

 - Mission Statement

-A mission statement declares the purpose of an organization.
+A mission statement declares the purpose of an organization and serves as your brand promise to the loyal customer.
 It typically includes a general description of the organization, its function, and its objectives.
 Essentially, a mission statement is intended to clarify the “who,” “what,” and “why” of a company.

 So, why does a strong mission statement help maintain brand equity?
 A mission statement is the heart of your business, no matter if it’s a small startup or a global brand.
 It’s the guiding light on your organization’s path of existence.
 With a clearly articulated mission statement, you position yourself in a certain way to the surrounding community.
 Whether it be your employees, potential partners, or customers, these parties will all look to your mission statement to determine their perception of your brand.

 - Visual Branding

 Your audience makes a visual impression of your brand in a matter of seconds.
 Visual branding is made up of every part of a brand that you can see.
 This includes the brand logo, color palette, typography, imagery, and graphic elements.
 Once your audience becomes familiar with these elements, they will forever associate them with your brand identity.

 Imagine if you received a package one day from Amazon and it no longer had the classic black text with the orange arrow underneath.
 What if it had blue text and the arrow was now on top?
 You’d probably be a little thrown off.
 Because visual branding creates such a strong impression through familiarity, any unperceived inconsistency can greatly hinder your organization’s brand equity.
 To help maintain brand consistency, use brand asset management software.
 The implementation of marketing asset management will also help everyone in your organization easily access marketing materials across the organization.

 - Website Design and Content